Kclamberth/Basic-server-setup/README.md

 It also changes the fail2ban bantime to 120mins, range to 10 mins, and max retries to 2.

-If you use this you will have to ensure you LAN is set up in a similar way.
+If you use this you will have to ensure your LAN is set up in a similar way.